 Rates fall at weekly US Treasury bill auction

-WASHINGTON (AP) — Interest rates on short-term Treasury bills fell in Monday’s auction, with rates on six-month bills dropping to the lowest level on record.
+WASHINGTON (AP) — Interest rates on short-term Treasury bills fell in Monday’s auction to the lowest levels in two weeks.

-The three-month rate was the lowest since three-month bills averaged 0.005 percent on Dec.
-19, 2011.
+The three-month rate was the lowest since these bills averaged 0.045 percent on June 17.
 The six-month rate was the lowest since these bills averaged 0.075 percent, also on June 17.

-Separately, the Federal Reserve said Monday that the average yield for one-year Treasury bills, a popular index for making changes in adjustable rate mortgages, edged down to 0.13 percent last week from 0.15 percent the previous week.
+Separately, the Federal Reserve said Monday that the average yield for one-year Treasury bills, a popular index for making changes in adjustable-rate mortgages, rose to 0.16 percent last week from 0.13 percent the previous week.